yousolution-cloud/node-red-contrib-you-paypal/README.md

 ### Authentication

 To use this Paypal APIs, you need a PayPal's Developer account.
-Into the category "My Apps & Credentials" get the Client ID and the Client Secret og the registered app you want to use.
+Into the category "My Apps & Credentials" get the Client ID and the Client Secret of the registered app you want to use.

 ### PayPal API (node apiPaypal)

-Use this node to execute Marketing API
+Use this node to execute Paypal API

 1. Select a Resource to work with
 2. Select an Action to operate on this Resouce